zushicat/single-image-SRGAN/README.md

 Change into directory /src.

-The model is trained on aerial images (with 144000 steps for pretraining, 410000 steps for training on 72x72 pixel image crops).
+The model is trained on aerial images (with 144000 steps for pretraining and 410000 steps for training on 72x72 pixel image crops).

 - Use inference.py if you like to enhance images of this type (change the script accordingly to your needs).
 - If you like to train your own image types